TMTM

 Bigfork, Montana

 Known as the state's "Christmas Village," Bigfork kicks off the holiday season on the Saturday before Thanksgiving with an Elves Decorating Day during which local volunteers power the town's "magical transformation."
-In December, the Bigfork Playhouse Children's Theatre will present "A Touch of Christmas" and "A Totally Awesome Christmas Carol."
+In December, the Bigfork Playhouse Children's Theatre presents "A Touch of Christmas" and "White Christmas."

 The Christmas City - Minden, NE by Tim O'Brien (CC BY-NC)